devadlakha/devadlakha.github.io/_pages/misc.md

 ## Robotics projects

-I am also interested in computer vision for robotics.
-This is some older work (from before my PhD).
+Some older work (from before my PhD) on computer vision for robotics.